Last Updated on April 28, 2021 by Maggie Sutton

 Number of Days On the Market

 The number of days the average home stays on the market can help determine if you’re in a hot or cool market.
 The longer a home stays on the market, the better it is for buyers.
-Sellers are more likely to reduce the price or accept an offer below asking price when the home takes longer to sell.
+Sellers are more likely to reduce the price or accept a lower offer when the home takes longer to sell.
 The average amount of time homes spend on the market has been dropping since 2010.
 In May, the average home was on the market for 26 days, and nearly 60 percent sold in less than a month.
 Home buyers, especially first-time home buyers, will need their ducks in a row to act fast on the home they want.
 As mentioned earlier, be prepared to negotiate for the house you want and know your limits.

 Here’s where things get tricky.
 All the key indicators we’ve discussed so far are following general year-over-year trends.
 But the housing market fluctuates greatly depending on what time of year it is.
 Spring is the busiest home-buying season so it may not be the best time to buy a house.
 This is when inventory and prices peak, and average days on the market decreases.
 This is the most competitive time of year for home buyers.
 Things slow down in the fall and winter months.
 Depending on your goals and timeline, the back half of the year could be the best time to buy a house for you.

 Renting vs Buying a House

-If you’re not a current homeowner you may be asking yourself, “Should I buy a house or look for houses for rent West Auckland?”.
+If you’re not a current homeowner you may be asking yourself, “Should I buy a house or look for houses for rent?”.
 In addition to the national trends, you will need to understand your own financial situation to determine the best time to buy a house.
 Consider these factors as you make your decision:

 How is Your Credit?